aubreypwd/Export-Note-to-HTML.workflow/README.md

 <!--updated_date:Wednesday, October 9, 2024 at 3:21:15 PM-->
 ```

-Download the `.workflow` file (from Releases) to `~/Library/Services/Export Note to HTML.workflow` and find it in the Notes &lt; Services menu.
+Download the `.workflow` file (from Releases) to `~/Library/Services/Export Note to HTML.workflow` and find it in the Notes &gt; Services menu.